cilium/cilium/Documentation/gettingstarted/clustermesh.rst

 Setting up Hubble
 #################

-In a ClusterMesh context with Hubble configured in **distributed mode**, :ref:`hubble_relay` provides cross-cluster visibility without any particular configuration.
+In a ClusterMesh context, Hubble Relay provides cross-cluster visibility without any particular configuration.

-When mutual TLS (mTLS) is enabled (default in **distributed mode**), TLS certificates for Hubble and Hubble Relay need to be signed by the same Certificate Authority (CA) for both clusters.
+When mutual TLS (mTLS) is enabled (default), TLS certificates for Hubble and Hubble Relay need to be signed by the same Certificate Authority (CA) for both clusters.
 This can be achieved by disabling automatic TLS certificate generation and manually providing certificates as instructed in :ref:`hubble_configure_tls_certs`.

 Troubleshooting
 ###############